Micronesia entry requirements for Morocco passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid for the entire time you plan to stay in Micronesia.
-Airlines check this at check-in, so verify your passport's expiry date before booking.
+Your passport must be valid for the entire time you plan to be in Micronesia.
+Airlines at check-in will verify this before boarding.

 Required